Last Updated on January 22, 2024 by Sharon Advik

 The G master stays consistently sharp throughout the zoom range and at almost all the apertures.

 It also comes in handy for photos when you’re getting those close-up detail shots with a bit of bokeh in the background.

 And also, as you might expect, the G master has the best build quality out of all these lenses; it is a robust beast.

-So because of the special lens coatings that G master has, it handles flaring much better than the other lenses in this group.
+So because of the unique lens coatings that G master has, it handles flaring much better than the other lenses in this group.